lvvCath/lvv-labriseprovencale/README.md

 A full copy of the MIT License can be found in the `LICENSE` file.
 The source code and design of this project were developed as a freelance project for **La Brise Provençale Villa**.
 All rights to the website, including its code, design, and assets, belong to the client.
 Unauthorized reproduction, distribution, or modification of the content is not permitted without explicit consent from the client.
-This project is licensed under [MIT License] or any applicable license.
+This project is licensed under MIT License.